emgrasmeder/about/cv.md

 Interesting Challenges:
 - Stakeholder management of an hundred year old hardware company, working regularly with sales, hardware development teams, and the CEO and CTO.
 - Designing a product while prototyping, gathering customer feedback, and generally bringing a product to market
 ###### Core technologies involved: Clojure, Javascript, React, AWS, PostgreSQL

 ### Developer, Automotive (April 2017 - April 2019)
+Overview: We had a large contract for building an app to help car salespeople make sales from on the lot.
+We build everything from the payment process to the car configuration.
+Core Responsibilities:
-- Fullstack developer on several teams for the same automotive client, working to build a new Point of Sales system for retailers in Germany.
-- Core contributor for several micro-frontend and micro-backend services.
+- Fullstack developer on several teams for the same product, core contributor for several micro-frontend and micro-backend services.
 - Heavy emphasis on core functionalities as well as development of contract tests, integration tests, functional tests, and maintenance of the CI/CD pipelines and the 3 deployment environments.
-- Served as security champion for the account for 2 years, inlcuding overseeing a transition to GDPR compliance as the new laws came out.
+- Served as security champion for the account for 2 years, inlcuding overseeing a transition to GDPR compliance as the new laws came out
+Interesting Challenges:
+- Onboarding new team members every few months, and even once a whole new team
+- Coordinating safe/reliable deployment of multiple services
 ###### Core technologies involved: Clojure, Javascript, React + Redux, Openshift, PostgreSQL

 ### Tech Stuff I'm Proficient in